Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_flexberry-designer.en.md

 ### Editor UML diagrams

-Implemented wide possibilities of modeling (creation of models in the notation of `UML`) appropriate diagrammatic methods in [editor UML diagrams](fd_editing-diagram.html).
+Implemented wide possibilities of modeling (creation of models in the notation of `UML`) appropriate diagrammatic methods in the framework [editor UML diagrams](fd_editing-diagram.html).

 ### Expansion modules Flexberry Designer